scaelles/DEXTR-PyTorch/README.md

   ./download_dextr_model.sh
   cd ..
   ```
   The default model is trained on PASCAL VOC Segmentation train + SBD (10582 images).
-To download models trained on PASCAL VOC Segmentation train or COCO, please visit our [project page](http://www.vision.ee.ethz.ch/~cvlsegmentation/dextr/#downloads), or keep scrolling.
+To download models trained on PASCAL VOC Segmentation train or COCO, please visit our [project page](http://www.vision.ee.ethz.ch/~cvlsegmentation/dextr/#downloads), or keep scrolling till the end of this README.

 3. To try the demo version of DEXTR, please run:
   ```Shell